DeepLearningDTU/02456-deep-learning/README.md

 =======
 This repository contains the exercises and supplementary material for course [02456 deep learning](http://www.kurser.dtu.dk/02456).

+## Version

+Previous versions (including `Theano` and python 2.7 implementations) are saved as git branches.

 Installation
 ------------
 Please make sure that you read this section thoroughly and follow the installation guide from scratch before getting started with the exercises.